• About Texas Travel Talk

 Boerne’s Hill Country Mile is also a fabulous shopping experience.

-Another Hill Country gem alternative to Fredericksburg is Boerne, TX.
+Another Hill Country gem, an alternative to Fredericksburg, is Boerne, TX.
 The town features friendly hotels, restaurants, two caves ideal for touring, and the beautiful Cibolo Creek.
 Although Boerne doesn’t offer Fredericksburg’s many wine-tasting choices, it does have a couple of vineyards about fifteen minutes out of town that are wonderful to visit, and both offer wine tastings.

 Boerne’s “Hill Country Mile” is a one-mile stretch up and down Main Street on both sides, full of historic buildings adorned with boutiques, shop after shop, candy stores, antiques, restaurants, and more.
 Don’t worry – there are benches along the way for resting your weary feet and plants and flowers to marvel over.
 It’s a pretty sight.
-FYI – it might take more than a day..
-We suggest staying overnight to see it all.
+FYI – it might take more than a day.
+We recommend staying overnight to fully appreciate it all.

 Outdoor enthusiasts will love exploring the parks, trails, and caves.
 At Cibolo Nature Center, you can stroll along the trails, splash in the creek, have a picnic, and then go for a cave tour, either the Cave Without a Name or another nearby cave.

-So, the next time you visit the Texas Hill Country for shopping, wine tasting, hiking, or other reasons, spread your time in these small towns different from Fredericksburg, Texas.
-There is so much more to the hill country.
+So, the next time you visit the Texas Hill Country for shopping, wine tasting, hiking, or other reasons, consider spreading your time across these small towns alternative to Fredericksburg.
+There is so much more to the Hill Country.

 PIN IT!